 - Notifications - this is where you can set whether or not you receive sound notifications and/or browser notification popups for new messages within Speak.
 It's also where you can control how many minutes of inactivity change your status within Speak from Active to Inactive.
 When you click this option, you will see the below:

 If you enable sound notifications, a sound notification will be triggered for ALL new Texts, Team Messages, and Direct messages.
-Sound notifications will mimic the same triggers as the browser notifications, except sounds will still trigger when the window has focus.
+Sound notifications will mimic the same triggers as the browser notifications.

 Silencing a room/direct message or team chat will disable both browser and sound notifications for those areas